 Mayhem is a very serious crime in Massachusetts.
 It is a felony crime that carries a jail sentence.
-The crime of mayhem is governed by Massachusetts General Laws Chapter.

 What is Mayhem?

-If you have been charged with this crime, there are two theories which the Commonwealth may use in order to prove you guilty.
+If you have been charged with this crime, there are two theories that the Commonwealth may use in order to prove you guilty.
 Under the first theory, the prosecutor would have to show that you:

 - That you acted with malicious intent to maim or disfigure, and;

-- That you did so by cutting out or maiming the victim’s tongue, or that you put out or destroyed one of his eyes, or that you cut or tore off an ear, or that you cut, slit or mutilated his lip or cut off or disabled another person’s limb.
+- That you did so by cutting out or maiming the victim’s tongue, or that you put out or destroyed one of his eyes, or that you cut or tore off an ear, or that you cut, slit, or mutilated his lip or cut off or disabled another person’s limb.

 Therefore, if they are choosing to operate under this theory, they must prove both that you actually committed one of those acts, and that you intended to do so.